 I’m not much of a foundation person.
 For the last couple of years, I have been using Garnier BB cream.
 It gave me light coverage and more of a highlighter effect.
-So I decided to switch to something that offers more coverage but again, I was dubious about the liquid foundation.
+So I decided to switch to something that offered more coverage, but I was dubious about the liquid foundation.

-About the product: Get ultimate smooth and flawless complexion using the Essence mousse make up.
+About the product: Get the ultimate smooth and flawless complexion using the Essence mousse makeup.
 Its super delicate mousse texture gives you a natural-looking matte finish.
-The lightweight formulation provides you with necessary coverage while allowing your skin to breathe freely.
+The lightweight formulation provides you with the necessary coverage while allowing your skin to breathe freely.

 Ingredients: Aqua (Water), Cyclopentasiloxane, Butylene Glycol, Cyclohexasiloxane, Bis-Peg/Ppg-14/14 Dimethicone, Sodium Chloride, Boron Nitride, Sodium Potassium Aluminum Silicate, Caprylyl Glycol, Disteardimonium Hectorite, Triethoxycaprylylsilane, Propylene Carbonate, Pentaerythrityl Tetra-Di-T-Butyl Hydroxyhydrocinnamate, Mica, Silica, Parfum (Fragrance), Alpha-Isomethyl Ionone, Benzyl Salicylate, Citronellol, Coumarin, Limonene, Linalool, Ci 77491, Ci 77492, Ci 77499 (Iron Oxides), Ci 77891 (Titanium Dioxide).

 Essence Soft Touch Mousse Foundation Review